 We Franciscans owe our inspiration to Francesco di Bernardone, an affluent young merchant from the Italian town of Assisi, who in 1206 renounced his wealth and social status in favor of a life dedicated to God and the least of God’s people.
-Soon, other men and women joined him to begin a vast movement of Gospel renewal within the medieval Church.

 Connect with US